 |Interest rate|| |

 |Political key info|| |

 Although Ecuador marked 30 years of civilian governance in 2004, the period was marred by political instability.
 Protests in Quito contributed to the mid-term ouster of three of Ecuador's last four democratically elected presidents.

 In late 2008, voters approved a new constitution, Ecuador's 20th since gaining independence.
-General elections were held in April 2017, and voters elected President Lenin Moreno.
+Guillermo Lasso has been president since 24 May 2021.

 |Total Car park|| |

 You’ll find prices for new cars to be about 20%-30% higher than in the U.S. For used cars, the markup is can be even higher, since most Ecuadorians can’t afford new cars.
 Also, we’ve observed that Ecuadorians buy cars, same as they do real estate, for investment purposes; they’d rather own a car than keep money in the bank as cars tend to hold their value in the country.